OffchainLabs/community-helm-charts/charts/nitro/README.md

 `init.download-path` | string                                                                       path to save temp downloaded file | `/tmp/`
 `init.download-poll` | duration                                                                     how long to wait between polling attempts | `1m0s`
 `init.empty` | init with empty state | None
-`init.import-file` | string                                                                         path for json data to import | None
+`init.force` | if true: in case database exists init code will be reexecuted and genesis block compared to database | None `init.import-file` | string                                                                         path for json data to import | None
+`init.prune` | string                                                                               pruning for a given use: "full" for full nodes serving RPC requests, or "validator" for validators | None
 `init.prune-bloom-size` | uint                                                                      the amount of memory in megabytes to use for the pruning bloom filter (higher values prune better) | `2048`
+`init.reset-to-message` | int                                                                       forces a reset to an old message height.
+Also set max-reorg-resequence-depth=0 to force re-reading messages | `-1`
 `init.then-quit` | quit after init is done | None
 `init.url` | string                                                                                 url to download initializtion data - will poll if download fails | None
 `ipc.path` | string                                                                                 Requested location to place the IPC endpoint.
 An empty path disables IPC. | None